ryanklee/LLM-Workflow-Director/docs/workflow_loop.md

 - Implement efficient data structures for state management and constraint checking

 This Golang-based LLM-Workflow Director design maintains the structured approach to AI-assisted software development, emphasizing DDD and TDD principles while leveraging Go's strengths in performance, concurrency, and type safety.

+## 9. LLM-Oriented Domain Model

+### 9.1 LLMOutputFormatter
+- Responsible for structuring and formatting output for Claude-Sonnet 3.5
+- Adapts output complexity based on project stage and task
+- Incorporates project context, history, and decision-making factors

+### 9.2 LLMInteractionManager
+- Manages the flow of information between the system and Claude-Sonnet 3.5
+- Handles clarification requests and ambiguity resolution
+- Processes and interprets Claude-Sonnet 3.5's responses

+### 9.3 LLMContextProvider
+- Generates comprehensive project context summaries
+- Maintains a history of important decisions and their rationales
+- Provides relevant documentation and code snippets as needed

+### 9.4 LLMTaskBreakdown
+- Decomposes complex tasks into manageable sub-tasks for Claude-Sonnet 3.5
+- Generates step-by-step guidance for task completion
+- Ensures each sub-task aligns with DDD and TDD principles

+### 9.5 LLMReasoningPrompter
+- Generates prompts and questions to encourage critical thinking
+- Requests explanations for decisions and approaches from Claude-Sonnet 3.5
+- Validates the reasoning provided by Claude-Sonnet 3.5 against project requirements and constraints

+## 10. LLM-Oriented Workflow Enhancements

+10.1.
+Before each interaction with Claude-Sonnet 3.5, generate a comprehensive context summary using LLMContextProvider.
+10.2.
+Use LLMOutputFormatter to structure all output for optimal comprehension by Claude-Sonnet 3.5.
+10.3.
+Employ LLMTaskBreakdown to decompose complex tasks before sending them to Claude-Sonnet 3.5.
+10.4.
+Utilize LLMReasoningPrompter to encourage explanations and critical thinking from Claude-Sonnet 3.5.
+10.5.
+Process Claude-Sonnet 3.5's responses using LLMInteractionManager, handling any necessary clarifications or follow-ups.
+10.6.
+Continuously adapt the complexity and depth of interactions based on the project's progress and Claude-Sonnet 3.5's demonstrated understanding.
 # LLM-Workflow Director: Workflow Loop Design (Golang Implementation)

 ## 1. Overview